RgbTrouw/Visual-Memory/README.md

   * To initialise memory: Edit-> Memory-> Convert to Shapes;

 Some cross check functions are made between a subject picture and memory after a high contrast conversion.

+ For now, the algorighm only works with black background icons and does not distinguish colors.

 (a simple xor function with score weight serves as the starting point for the image identification procedure)

 Ie.